benhenshaw/rhythm/doc/final.md

 # Appendix C
 ## Weekly Development Logs
 This section contains several blog posts made during the development of the project.
-They are listed in chronological order.
+They are listed in chronological order, and presented unedited.

 ### Getting Started (2017-09-30)
 I want to build rhythm game for my final year project.